Western Farms Look for More Immigrant Workers

 ROVNER: On this day, though, the work ends early.
 Truck driver Emilio Vaquez(ph) comes to haul the oranges.
 He says having the Thai workers here is unsettling.

-Dr. PHILIP MARTIN (Professor, Agricultural and Resource Economics, University of California-Davis): New entries to the farm labor force are almost 100 percent born in other countries.
+PHILIP MARTIN: New entries to the farm labor force are almost 100 percent born in other countries.
 Therefore, the main issue is under what circumstances will U.S. farm employers get access to those workers?

 ROVNER: Most farmers want the government to ease guest worker regulations.
 But worker advocates and state regulators warn of abuses.
 And they point to Mordechai Orian's history of violation; among them, several warnings he received in Washington State, before regulators revoked his business license late last year.

-Ms. SHERYL HUTCHISON (Labor Department, Washington State): He got a second chance, and a third chance, and a fourth chance.
+SHERYL HUTCHISON: He got a second chance, and a third chance, and a fourth chance.

 ROVNER: Sheryl Hutchison, of Washington State's Labor Department, says Orian was cited for safety, housing, wage, and hiring violations.